LAST IN LINEChristians urgently need food and aid during Covid-19

 Same as Indian Christians, they are often last in line for official coronavirus aid.
 Huge numbers lost their jobs when the pandemic came, and urgently need food.
 Will you help?

-HK$310 could deliver urgent support to a believer isolated by persecution in Covid-19 lockdown.
+Every HK$310 could deliver urgent aid to a believer isolated by persecution and Covid-19 in Asia.